My studio is located in Bushwick, Brooklyn.

 This is my Master of Fine Arts Thesis, ONTOLOGICAL EXAUSTION AND METABOLIC AFFECT, should you care to read.
 There are images of my artworks included.

 A work is not an object optimized for circulation; it is a record of thinking, a material event, a nervous system made visible.
+The mind is not static, and the models I look to involving intelligence are anti-essentialist.

 Experimentation is not aesthetic flair — it is an ethical stance.
 To experiment is to allow uncertainty, to let materials misbehave, to permit failure, and to reject the demand that art justify itself through immediate readability or exchange value.
 The studio becomes a laboratory for forms of attention that capitalism erodes: slowness, sensitivity, contradiction, and embodied thought.